adilsonbw/resume/README.md

-# certificates
-certificates of presentations and participation in congresses and workshops and also my resume.
+# This project basically contains the following subjects present in the topics below:
+### 1. Certificates received at congresses, schools and workshops.
+### 2. Summary of my activities and projects organized in a Resum.